awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 An optional start date and time for the URL in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
 Users are not allowed to access the file before the specified date and time\.
 Do not enclose the value in quotation marks\.

 **IpAddress \(Optional\)**
-The IP address of the client making the GET request\.
+The IP address of the client making the HTTP request\.
 Note the following:
 + To allow any IP address to access the file, omit the `IpAddress` parameter\.
 + You can specify either one IP address or one IP address range\.
-For example, you can't set the policy to allow access if the client's IP address is in one of two separate ranges\.
+You can't use the policy to allow access if the client's IP address is in one of two separate ranges\.
 + To allow access from a single IP address, you specify:

   `"`*IPv4 IP address*`/32"`
 + You must specify IP address ranges in standard IPv4 CIDR format \(for example, `192.0.2.0/24`\)\.
-For more information, see *RFC 4632, Classless Inter\-domain Routing \(CIDR\): The Internet Address Assignment and Aggregation Plan*, [https://tools.ietf.org/html/rfc4632](https://tools.ietf.org/html/rfc4632)\.
+For more information, see [Classless Inter\-domain Routing \(CIDR\): The Internet Address Assignment and Aggregation Plan](https://tools.ietf.org/html/rfc4632)\.
 **Important**
-IP addresses in IPv6 format, such as 2001:0db8:85a3:0000:0000:8a2e:0370:7334, are not supported\.
+IP addresses in IPv6 format, such as 2001:0db8:85a3::8a2e:0370:7334, are not supported\.

   If you're using a custom policy that includes `IpAddress`, do not enable IPv6 for the distribution\.
 If you want to restrict access to some content by IP address and support IPv6 requests for other content, you can create two distributions\.
 For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.